onefoursix/streamsets-platform-sdk-examples/README.md

 ### - [dataops-build-pipeline-and-job.py](dataops-build-pipeline-and-job.py)
 This example programmatically builds a Pipeline and Job and publishes them to Control Hub.

-The script builds a tricial "Dev Data Generator to Trash" pipeline but also includes in the comments the code for a more complex JDBC to Kafka pipeline.
+The script builds a trivial "Dev Data Generator to Trash" pipeline but also includes in the comments the code for a more complex JDBC to Kafka pipeline.

-With the script , set the variable <code>SDC_URL</code> to the URL of an authoring SDC.
+Within the script , set the variable <code>SDC_URL</code> to the URL of an authoring SDC.
 For example, in my environment I have set that vairalbe like this:

 <code>SDC_URL = 'http://10.10.10.169:18992'</code>